pengvyn/kavpix-code/src/essays/number-tree/essay.md

 }
 ```

-Now that all of that is out of the way, let's start with the loop!
+Since all of that is out of the way, let's start with the loop!

 #### **The For Loop**

 Let's use a `for` loop to go through each character.
-The first thing we need to do in the `for` loop is to check if the value is expected, if it isn't then the whole loop has to stop immediately
+The first thing we need to do in the `for` loop is to check if the value is expected, if it isn't then the whole loop has to stop immediately.

 ```typescript
 ...